aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-svg-to-pdf/_index.md

 type: docs
 weight: 180
 url: /net/convert-svg-to-pdf/
+description: This page describes the possibility of converting SVG files to PDF, use the class named SvgLoadOptions.
+Also, this article describes how to get SVG dimensions and overview SVG Supported Features.
 ---

 # Convert SVG to PDF

 Scalable Vector Graphics (SVG) is a family of specifications of an XML-based file format for two-dimensional vector graphics, both static and dynamic (interactive or animated).
 The SVG specification is an open standard that has been under development by the World Wide Web Consortium (W3C) since 1999.